Rule 10.56. Collaborative Justice Courts Advisory Committee

 (1)Assess and measure the success and effectiveness of local collaborative justice courts;

 (2)Identify and disseminate to trial courts locally generated best practices;

 (3)Recommend minimum judicial education standards and educational activities to support those standards to the Governing Committee of the Center for Judicial Education and Research;

 (4)Advise the council of potential funding sources;

-(5)Make recommendations regarding grant funding programs that are administered by the Administrative Office of the Courts for drug courts and other treatment courts; and
+(5)Make recommendations regarding grant funding programs that are administered by Judicial Council staff for drug courts and other treatment courts; and

 (6)Recommend appropriate outreach activities needed to support collaborative justice courts.

 (Subd (b) amended effective January 1, 2016; previously amended effective January 1, 2007.)

 (1)At least five judicial officers.
 Nominations for these appointments must be made in accordance with rule 10.32.
 The list of nominees should enable the Chair of the Judicial Council to appoint a committee that reflects a variety of court experience (e.g., criminal, juvenile, family, general civil), expertise, and court sizes and types (e.g., urban, suburban, and rural; and small, medium, and large).

 (2)At least one member from each of the following categories: